Dave-team/Knowledge-base/Mental Models.md

 Appeal to authority - You said that because an authority thinks something, it must therefore be true.

+Pluralistic Ignorance:  Phenomenon where a group goes along with a norm, even though all of the group members secretly hate it, because each mistakenly believes that the others approve of it.

+Subselves: We use different mental processes in different situations, so each of us is not a single character but a collection of different characters, who take turns to commandeer the body depending on the situation.
+There is an office “you”, a lover “you”, an online “you”, etc.

 ## Negotiation
 The Third Story — The Third Story is one an impartial observer, such as a mediator, would tell; it’s a version of events both sides can agree on.